ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 from datetime import timezone, datetime, timedelta from zoneinfo import ZoneInfo

-# 🧨 Wrong: it's a fixed offset only valid in winter!
+# Wrong: it's a fixed offset only valid in winter!
 paris_tz = timezone(timedelta(hours=1), "CET")

-# ✅ This is what you want
+# Correct: accounts for all timezone changes
 paris_tz = ZoneInfo("Europe/Paris")
 ```

-- ✅ Both `arrow` and `pendulum` side-step this issue by specifying
+- :heavy_check_mark: Both `arrow` and `pendulum` side-step this issue by specifying
   timezones as strings instead of requiring special class instance.
-- ❌ `heliclockter` and `DateType` don't address this issue
+- :x: `heliclockter` and `DateType` don't address this issue

 ## 10. The local timezone is DST-unaware